ejpsoil/soildata-assimilation-guidance/docs/cookbook/jmeter.md

 ![JMeter testplan](img/jmeter-testplan.png)

 - Run the test against the webservice
 - Run the test with multiple users, notice the performance decrease of the service.

+!!!note

-Do not test against a production url, it wil severely impact the performance of that service.
+    Do not perform a load test against a production url, it wil severely impact the performance of that service.

 ## Samples of requests: